-ccss 4 - Mastery 3 - Proficient 2 - Basic 1 - Below Basic 0 - No Evidence Operations with polynomials (A.APR.1) Can extend thinking beyond the standard, including tasks that may Add, subtract and multiply polynomials with integers within the same problem Add and subtract polynomials with integers and multiply polynomials with integers Add and subtract polynomials with integers Little evidence of reasoning or Rewrite polynomial expressions (A.SSE.2, A.APR.4) involve one of the following: Designing Connecting Synthesizing Applying Justifying Critiquing Analyzing Creating Proving Rewrite polynomial expressions in different equivalent forms by using all of the following: • greatest common factors • difference of two squares • trinomials • quadratic-like trinomials (degree 4 or higher) • sums or difference of cubes Rewrite polynomial, rational, and exponential expressions in different equivalent forms by doing 4 of the following: Rewrite polynomial, rational, and exponential expressions in different equivalent forms by doing 3 of the following: application to solve the problem Does not meet the criteria in a level 1 Interpret expressions (A.SSE.1) Interpret individual parts of polynomial expressions (such as variables, coefficients, factors, etc.) and explain their meaning in terms of the context Group parts of polynomial expressions and interpret their meaning in terms of the context Interpret individual parts of polynomial expressions (such as variables, coefficients, factors, etc.) Group parts of a polynomial expressions and interpret their meaning Identify individual parts of polynomial expressions (such as variables, coefficients, factors, etc.) Identify groups in polynomial expressions
+ccss 4 - Mastery 3 - Proficient 2 - Basic 1 - Below Basic 0 - No Evidence Operations with polynomials (A.APR.1) Can extend thinking beyond the standard, including tasks that may Add, subtract and multiply polynomials with integers within the same problem Add, subtract and multiply polynomials with integers within the same problemAdd and subtract polynomials with integers and multiply with integersImage: Comparison of the same problem with integers Little evidence of reasoning or Rewrite polynomial expressions (A.SSE.2, A.APR.4) involve one of the following: Designing Connecting Synthesizing Applying Justifying Critiquing Analyzing Creating Proving Rewrite polynomial expressions in different equivalent forms by using all of the following: greatest common factors difference of two squares trinomials quadratic-like trinomials (degree 4 or higher) sums or difference of cubes Rewrite polynomial, rational, and exponential expressions in different equivalent forms by doing 4 of the following : greatest common factors difference of two squares trinomials quadratic-like trinomials (degree 4 or higher) sums or difference of cubes Rewrite polynomial, rational, and exponential expressions in different equivalent forms by doing 3 of the following: greatest common factors difference of two squares trinomials quadratic-like trinomials (degree 4 or higher) sums or difference of cubes application to solve the problem Does not meet the criteria in a level 1 Interpret expressions (A.SSE.1) Interpret individual parts of polynomial expressions (such as variables, coefficients, factors, etc.) and explain their meaning in terms of the context Group parts of polynomial expressions and interpret their meaning in terms of the context Interpret individual parts of polynomial expressions (such as variables, coefficients, factors, etc.) Group parts of a polynomial expressions and interpret their meaning Identify individual parts of polynomial expressions (such as variables, coefficients, factors, etc.) Identify groups in polynomial expressions

-- A.APR.1 Understand that polynomials form a system analogous to the integers, namely, they are closed under the operations of addition, subtraction, and multiplication; add, subtract, and multiply polynomials. - A.APR.4 Prove polynomial identities and use them to describe numerical relationships.
+A.APR.1 Understand that polynomials form a system analogous to the integers, namely, they are closed under the operations of addition, subtraction, and multiplication; add, subtract, and multiply polynomials.

+- A.APR.4 Prove polynomial identities and use them to describe numerical relationships.
 For example, the polynomial identity $(x^2 + y^2)^2 = (x^2 y^2)^2 + (2xy)^2$ can be used to generate Pythagorean triples. - A.SSE.2 Use the structure of an expression to identify ways to rewrite it.
-For example, see $x^4 y^4$ as $(x^2)^2 (y^2)^2$, thus recognizing it as a difference of squares that can be factored as $(x^2 y^2)(x^2 + y^2)$. - A.SSE.1 Interpret expressions that represent a quantity in terms of its context.★ - a.
-Interpret parts of an expression, such as terms, factors, and coefficients. - b.
+For example, see $x^4 y^4$ as $(x^2)^2 (y^2)^2$ , thus recognizing it as a difference of squares that can be factored as $(x^2 y^2)(x^2 + y^2)$ . - A.SSE.1 Interpret expressions that represent a quantity in terms of its context. $\star$ a.
+Interpret parts of an expression, such as terms, factors, and coefficients.

+b.
 Interpret complicated expressions by viewing one or more of their parts as a single entity.
-For example, interpret P(1+r)n as the product of P and a factor not depending onP.
+For example, interpret P(1+r)n as the product of P and a factor not depending on P.